aetherwalker/grunt-contrib-templify/readme.md

 #### templates[].path
 Type: `String`

-The path to the folder where the templates are currently located
+Glob like description to find files.
+See https://www.npmjs.com/package/glob for full details.

 #### templates[].rewrite
 Type: `Function(String, Object)`
 Optional

 This function is passed the current path to the template and is expected to return the name to use for the template, which by default is merely the current path.
-This options allos the name to programmatically created based on the path to the template.
+This options allows the name to programmatically created based on the path to the template.

 The second argument is the current directory object **templates[]** for further manipulation if desired.

-#### templates[].trim
-Type: `String`

-*Currently unused.* Future use to specify text to trim from the begining or end of the path.
-This is more accurately accomplished with **templates[].rewrite**.

-#### templates[].prefix
-Type: `String`

-*Currently unused.* Future use to apply a simple prefix to the template name.
-This is more accurately accomplished with **templates[].rewrite**.

-#### templates[].suffix
-Type: `String`

-*Currently unused.* Future use to apply a simple suffix to the template name.
-This is more accurately accomplished with **templates[].rewrite**.
+If the file should be skipped, then null should be returned instead of a String.

 #### mode
 Type: `String`